Iulian Arhire

-Iulian Arhire (born 17 March 1976 in Galaţi) is a Romanian professional footballer who played as a midfielder.
+Iulian Arhire (born 17 March 1976) is a Romanian former professional footballer who played as a midfielder.

 Club career

 Arhire began his career at Constant Galaţi.
 He made his debut in the Romanian Liga I on 4 March 1995, for Oțelul Galați against rivals from Inter Sibiu.
 He also played for Pohang Steelers, Alania Vladikavkaz, Zimbru Chişinău, Dinamo București, Metalurh Donetsk, Volyn Lutsk, Politehnica Iaşi, Unirea Urziceni and Gloria Bistriţa.